-When you’re using a VPN with a dynamic IP, you’re just one of many people using the same IP.
-As such, anti-VPN measures implemented by platforms like Netflix and BBC iPlayer can tell which IP addresses are associated with a VPN and block them.
+When using a VPN with a dynamic IP, you’re just one of many people using the same IP address.
+As such, anti-VPN measures implemented by platforms like Netflix or Amazon Prime Video can tell which IP addresses are associated with a VPN and block them all at once.

-With a dedicated IP, it will be almost impossible to tell that you’re using a VPN at all.
+With a dedicated IP, it will be almost impossible to tell that you’re using a VPN.

 We’ve rounded up a list of the best VPN providers that offer a static IP to help you get that little bit extra out of your online experience.
 All of them use military-grade encryption and have a 30-day money-back guarantee.

 - 5 dedicated IP server countries